tygrdotdev/atlas/README.md

 The lack of public music bots and my desire to listen to music with friends on Discord led me to create Atlas, an open-source, self-hostable alternative.

+## Self Hosting
+To use Atlas, you will need to host your own instance.

+I wrote a guide on how to achieve this, which is available on [my website](https://tygr.dev/blog/hosting-atlas) or on the [repo wiki](https://github.com/tygrxqt/atlas/wiki/Hosting-with-Docker-Compose).

 ## Tech Stack

 - API: [DiscordJS](https://discord.js.org/)